jbekesi/MLNAjb/README.md

 If you only wish to view the core of the network you have just visualized, set `core=True`.If you only wish to visualize a network consisting of a certain group of nodes, store these nodes as a list in `select_nodes`.If you only wish to see the network relations between your predefined entities and selected words in one of the texts from 'text_df', save the 'text_id's of these texts in `sources`.

-8. **Select relevant texts:** Having studied the network and community graphs, you have gained a general overview of the subjects and corelations that you could find in the collection of texts that you have gathered.
+8. **Select relevant texts**
+Having studied the network and community graphs, you have gained a general overview of the subjects and corelations that you could find in the collection of texts that you have gathered.
 Now is the time to figure out which edges and nodes (which relations and names) appear in which one of the texts in the collection.
 To do so, run the 'filter_network_data' function from the 'network' module:

 ```
 filtered_df= network.filter_network_data (text_df, select_nodes, entity_tags, user_ents=None, user_dict=None, operator='OR')